keviny1031/ColourGAN/README.md

 The dataset used for this case is the [STL10 dataset](https://cs.stanford.edu/~acoates/stl10/).
 I decided to use this dataset as its images are 96x96 - larger than CIFAR10, but smaller than ImageNet.
 However, the training set only contains 5000 images.

 Here, I tested how well pretrained encoders transfer across datasets of differing resolutions and domains.
-Specifically, I compared an encoder trained on a smaller dataset (CIFAR-10, 32×32) and a larger one (ImageNet, 224×224) when colorizing STL10 (96×96).
+Specifically, I compared an encoder trained on a smaller dataset (CIFAR-10, 32×32) and a larger one (ImageNet, 224×224) when colourizing STL10 (96×96).

 ### Results